 LIFTING THE CROWN

-No, not something that Prince Charles dreams about; this is a hugely useful activity for giving access to the ground beneath a tree, allowing light to penetrate to this area, and giving you more planting space beneath.
+No, I don’t mean something that Prince Charles dreams about; this is a hugely useful activity for giving access to the ground beneath a tree, allowing light to penetrate to this area, and giving you more planting space beneath.
 Crown-lifting involves cutting the lower branches of an established tree, while retaining the top (‘crown’).

 The received wisdom is to leave at least two-thirds the total height of the tree, but to take off those annoying lower limbs that you have to bend double to walk or mow beneath – you frequently see it being done during the winter on street or park trees to allow greater access.
 I think this treatment makes a tree look much more…..tree-like, and gives it a satisfying, even noble, shape.
 And I love the fact that it gives me a chance to plant all sorts of bulbs underneath it, with a greater possibility of success.
 I’ve done it with all sorts of trees, including evergreens.